Free, vendor neutral comparison

 Which vector database should I pick for a new RAG system?

 If your team is already on Postgres, start with pgvector.
 Zero new infra and good enough for the first million vectors.
 If you want fully managed and do not want to think about ops, Pinecone Serverless is the safest default.
-If you want open source with strong hybrid search and a managed option, Qdrant or Weaviate are equally good.
-The matrix lets you filter by these dimensions.
+If you want open source with strong hybrid search and a managed option, Qdrant or Weaviate are equally strong.
+The matrix lets you filter by these dimensions in one screen.

-What is hybrid search and why does it matter?
+What is hybrid search and why does it matter for vector databases?

-Hybrid search combines vector similarity (semantic) with keyword matching (lexical).
-For most production RAG, hybrid beats pure vector because users still type exact terms (product codes, names, error messages) that semantic search misses.
-If your queries include identifiers or rare terms, prioritise databases that support hybrid search natively.
+Hybrid search combines vector similarity, which is semantic, with keyword matching, which is lexical.
+For most production RAG, hybrid beats pure vector because users still type exact terms such as product codes, names, and error messages that semantic search misses.
+If your queries include identifiers or rare terms, prioritise vector databases that support hybrid search natively.

-How accurate are the prices in this matrix?
+How accurate are the prices in this vector database comparison?

 Related services and reading